Yashpurbhe123/Team_Avinya-Mumbai_Hack/README.md

 - Filtering out noise from environmental factors and irrelevant data sources
 - Providing accurate demand forecasts, ensuring that only essential and relevant stock levels are maintained

+Voice-Controlled Dashboard: This system includes a voice-activated feature, allowing users to simply speak the name of a product and specify the month.
+In response, the system predicts the projected sales for the upcoming month, enhancing user interaction and accessibility.
+This functionality empowers local businesses with easy, on-demand access to sales forecasts, streamlining inventory decisions based on real-time, voice-controlled input.

 By focusing on granular, real-time demand prediction, this system enhances operational efficiency for hyperlocal delivery services, reduces waste, and improves customer satisfaction.

 ---